sonatype-nexus-community/chelsea/README.md

 ```

 One approach is to upgrade everything to the latest version available.
 This solution might make people nervous about
 introducing breaking changes.
-(You have unit testing everything right? ;) )
+(You have unit tested everything right? ;) )
 ```shell
   $ bundle update
 Fetching gem metadata from https://rubygems.org/.........